Hi, I’m Tom, the creator of Zero to Finals.

 I studied Medicine at the University of Manchester and graduated the MbChB program with honours.
 During my time at the university I also completed a Bachelor of Science degree in Psychology, achieving a First.
 I did this while playing basketball for the university first team, coaching and captaining the medics basketball team, performing in five medics Christmas pantomimes, including writing and directing one year, obtaining my car and full motorcycle licences, working part time as a support worker, maintaining a wonderful relationship with my now wife and pursuing keen interests in weightlifting, fitness, snowboarding, photography and film making.

-Since graduating in 2014 I have gained over half a decade experience working as a doctor, completed the MRCP Part 1, Part 2 and PACES examinations to obtain the MRCP (UK) diploma and completed a three year part time Master of Science degree in Medical Education, achieving a merit.
+Since graduating in 2014 I have gained over half a decade experience working as a doctor, completed the MRCP Part 1, Part 2 and PACES examinations to obtain the MRCP (UK) diploma, completed a three year part-time MSc degree in Medical Education and achieved the Diploma in Child Health from the Royal College of Paediatrics and Child Health.
 I also became a Fellow of the Higher Education Academy and teamed up with my close friend Dr Matthew Kimberley to write a book about succeeding in medical school, called The Medicine Manual.
 After finishing the UK Foundation Training Programme, I took a year away from training to gain experience as a locum doctor and free up time to build the website and resources I had dreamed of since starting medical school.
 These resources became Zero to Finals.